jpvantassel/bash-course/bash/gettingstarted.md

 ## grep

-grep is a command line tool for finding patterns in plain text. grep stands for (globally search a reguar expression and print).
+grep is a command line tool for finding patterns in plain text. grep stands for (globally search a regular expression and print).

 ```bash
 grep <find> <filename>        # Searches a particular filename